Jean-Poul/Fullstack-Period3-Handin/README.md

 **Answer:**

-Can be found in FindFriend.ts in apolloClientWithLoging in line 33-35.
+First examle can be found in FindFriend.ts in apolloClientWithLoging in line 33-35.

 [Apollo client](https://github.com/cph-pk/4sem-Fullstack-Flow3/tree/main/Day-3/apolloClientWithLogin/src/components)

-First example in addFriends.tsx in line 48-57
+Second example in addFriends.tsx in line 48-57 <br />
-Second example can be found in Login.tsx in line 45-47 (localStorage.setItem())
+Third example can be found in Login.tsx in line 45-47 (localStorage.setItem())

 In an Apollo-based React Component, demonstrate how to perform GraphQL Mutations?